 and the above estimate depend on $X$ and $Y$ only.
 Therefore, in particular, there is a lack of compact multiplication operators acting between two abstract Ces{\` a}ro function spaces.} \end{theorem} \begin{proof} The proof of this fact is to mimic the argument used in the proof of Theorem~\ref{THM: multipliers Cezaro i Tandori}.
 And so:

-($\alpha$) Since the Hardy's operator $\mathscr{H}$ is bounded on both spaces $X$ and $Y$, so it follows from the optimal domain' point of view on the Ces{\` a}ro space construction that the spaces $CX$ and $CY$ are both non-trivial.
-Note, however, that the boundedness of Hardy's operator $\mathscr{H}$ is in general not necessary for a non-triviality of the Ces{\` a}ro construction (see Example~3.3(d) and Example~~3.3(f) in \cite{KKM21}).
+($\alpha$) Since Hardy's operator $\mathscr{H}$ is bounded on both spaces $X$ and $Y$, so it follows from the optimal domain's point of view that the spaces $CX$ and $CY$ are both non-trivial.
+Note, however, that the boundedness of Hardy's operator $\mathscr{H}$ is in general not necessary for a non-triviality of the Ces{\` a}ro function space (see Example~3.3(d) and Example~~3.3(f) in \cite{KKM21}).

-($\beta$) As in the sequence case, the Fatou property and order continuity property are inherited by the Ces{\` a}ro space construction (here we need \cite[Lemma~1(d)]{LM15a} and \cite[Lemma~11]{KT17}, respectively).
+($\beta$) As in the sequence case, the Fatou property and order continuity property are inherited by the corresponding Ces{\` a}ro function space (here we need \cite[Lemma~1(d)]{LM15a} and \cite[Lemma~11]{KT17}, respectively).
 Note also that the abstract Ces{\` a}ro function spaces are {\it never} reflexive, because, for example, they contain a complemented copy of $L_1(0,1)$ (see \cite[Lemma~4.1]{KKM21}).

 ($\gamma$) In view of the two previous steps, we can now use Theorem~\ref{THM: essnorm multipliers function} to conclude that